City of Pittsburgh Vacant Lot Use Soil Policy

 Areas with bare soil and heavy traffic are the biggest concern.
 Increased suspension and movement of small soil particles means the contaminated dust can be accidentally ingested or inhaled, and it can be tracked home on clothing, shoes and tools.
 The biggest concern is for small children who are most at risk.
 If a site has elevated lead, and there is currently grass growing on the site, the best thing to do is leave it.
 Don’t dig or plant without taking proper precautions.

 Soil test should be done with gloves and all care should be taken to not inhale the soil dust.
-Unless the lot is noticeably different in two areas (rocky and bare in one area and lush and green in another) one soil test should be sufficient for a standard city lot (25' X 100').
+Unless the lot is noticeably different in two areas (rocky and bare in one area and lush and green in another) one soil test should be sufficient for a standard city lot with dimensions 25'x100'.
 Soil test kits will describe the manner of collecting samples.
-This is usually done by collecting 10 – 12 random samples and then mixing them together.
-Sample areas of suspected contamination separately, use shallow samples (2”depth) from undisturbed areas, deeper samples (6”) from disturbed or garden bed areas.
+This is usually done by collecting 10-12 random samples and mixing them together.
+Sample areas of suspected contamination separately, use shallow samples (2” depth) from undisturbed areas and deeper samples (6” depth) from disturbed or garden bed areas.

 NOTE: If this is a high-risk area where there was likely dumping or other potentially dangerous contaminants, please write in the notes section of the form "questionable urban soil" so the lab workers can take the appropriate precautions.